-- NOTE 1.- Makeup exams WILL NOT be granted for other reasons, such as, trips to weddings, graduation, vacations, visits, etc. Please, do not purchase tickets for trips that would be during exam dates.
-If you must go to this trip and/or if it costs excessive amount of money to change trip tickets, reservations, etc., then consider dropping the course from the spring 2022 semester.
-Please, do not ask for "other ways." - i.
-Late to Exam: Mid-Term Exam is scheduled to BEGIN at 4:00 pm in both lecture sections.
-And Final Exam usually is scheduled (by Registrar's Office) to BEGIN AT 5:00 pm in both lecture sections.
-And I normally take around 10-15 minutes to give instructions regarding the exam and to shuffle the students in the classroom.
-So, no one must arrive after I have done everything described above.
+NOTE 1.- Makeup exams WILL NOT be granted for other reasons, such as, trips to family reunions, weddings, graduation, vacations, visits, etc. Please, do not purchase tickets for trips that will be during exam dates.
+If you must go on this trip and/or if it costs excessive amount of money to change trip tickets, reservations, etc., then consider dropping the course from the fall 2023 semester.
+Please, do not ask for "other ways."

+i.
+Late to Exam: Lecture Exams are scheduled to begin at 8:30pm (see schedule of exams on page 19).
+And we normally take around 5-10 minutes to give instructions regarding the exam and to shuffle the students in the classroom.
+So, no one must arrive after we have done everything described above.
 Yet, for those who might still arrive late, keep in mind that arriving after the exam has already begun is very disruptive to your classmates.

-Be polite and considerate to your classmates and arrive on time.
+So, be polite and considerate to your classmates and arrive on time.

 For those who arrive after the exam has begun: Consider that it is the student responsibility to allow plenty time to arrive to the school to take exams, in case some awkward event/incident happens, i.e., traffic jams, car accidents, etc. on your way to the school.
-Therefore, neither one of these events will justify a student arriving late to an exam.
+Therefore, neither one of these events will justify a student arriving late for an exam.
 For those who still arrive late to an exam, the following will be the penalties:

-1) if one (1) student finishes the exam, turns it in, and leaves the classroom before you arrive, you will not be allowed to take the exam, your score for the particular exam will be zero (0), and there will be no makeup exam.
-(No Exceptions)

-- 2) if a student arrives after the exam has begun (and assuming no one has finished the exam and/or turned it in), then the student that has arrived late will be given whatever amount of time is left to finish the exam (i.e., 1 hour and 15 minutes is the normal amount of time allowed to complete regular exams, but if student arrives 15 minutes after the exam has started, then the student will be given only the remaining 1 hour which is the amount of time left to complete the exam).
-(No EXCEPTIONS) - j.
+- If one (1) student finishes the exam, turns it in, and leaves the classroom before you arrive, you will not be allowed to take the exam, your score for the exam will be zero (0), and there will be no makeup exam.
+(No EXCEPTIONS) - If a student arrives after the exam has begun (and assuming no one has finished the exam and/or turned it in), then the student that has arrived late will be given whatever amount of time is left to finish the exam (i.e., 1 hour and 15 minutes is the normal amount of time allowed to complete regular exams, but if student arrives 15 minutes after the exam has started, then the student will be given only the remaining 1 hour which is the amount of time left to complete the exam).
+(NO EXCEPTIONS) - j.
 Graded exams will not be reviewed in class.
 Exams will be kept on file in the instructor's office and will be available for review for 1 week (if student wants to review after this week, contact professor within this week to make appointment), starting the next day after the exam grades are posted in eLearning.
 The student is responsible for scheduling time to review.
-All issues regarding exam questions and grades must be resolved within this week.
-After this week, grades will be considered final.
+All issues regarding exam questions and grades must be resolved within this week, grades will be considered final.